‘Good Morning America’ Host Lara Spencer Shares Birthday Pics Of Furbaby Riva

 Good Morning America host Lara Spencer shared a sweet birthday photo of her furbaby Riva and honored the rescue pup as she celebrated her first birthday.
 The dog has become a beloved mainstay of Lara’s at-home reporting since the start of the coronavirus pandemic this past March.
 Fans have enjoyed watching the pup muscle in on Lara’s reporting segments for the morning news series.

 In the upload, Lara shared a photo of Riva as she lay on a stunning tan sofa in the family’s Connecticut home.
-The gorgeous animal was seen spread out on the cushions.
-Riva’s fur was almost the same color as Lara’s stylish-looking furniture.
+The gorgeous animal was spread out on the cushions.
+Riva’s fur was almost the same color as Lara’s stylish furniture.
 Riva wore a crown atop her head.
 It appeared the birthday crown was secured to Riva’s left ear.
-Next to the dog lay two birthday gift bags.
+Next to the dog were two birthday gift bags.
 It was unclear if there were presents for the beloved family member in the bags or if they were used as a prop to convey birthday greetings and add some fun, bright color to the snap.

 View this post on Instagram